-Let’s not forget, there is another less newsworthy side, where there is hope for the future, adventure, creativity, and thought leadership to carry us forward.
-These past few weeks, we’ve had some rare but very positive news with much-needed vaccines coming out with a high degree of efficacy; these developments are something optimistic to monitor.
+Let’s not forget, there is another less newsworthy side, where there is hope for the future, to carry us forward.
+These past few weeks, we’ve had positive news with much-needed vaccines coming out with a high degree of efficacy; these developments are something optimistic to monitor.

-As strange as it sounds, the darker things get, the more profound the bright side will be coming out the other side, whenever that happens.
-Everything moves in waves, flows, and cycles.
+Always darker night has a brighter morning Everything moves in waves, flows, and cycles.
 There is no doubt that we are in a valley or slump with COVID-19 and the effect on the economy.
 However, if you stop to look around you, life goes on.
-The sun rises and sets, the season’s turn, innovative entrepreneurs start new ventures, and companies are doing business still fighting against the current.

-In our industry, we are fortunate enough to be associated with companies with higher demand than ever at this time through a twist of fate brought on by COVID.
-The need for food, packaging, and medical orders have gone up, not down, in many places.
+We are fortunate to get different companies to fulfill their demands in this situation.
+The need for food, packaging and medical orders has gone up, not down, in many places.
 This has a stabilizing effect on our business, for which we are grateful.

 - Work: With unemployment and economic uncertainty, we need to be grateful that we have work to do.
-Not just for the money it provides us, which of course is extremely critical at this time, but also for the opportunity the work offers in itself.
-Being responsible for a job and being part of a team provides us with challenges, new skills, and an overall sense of meaning and purpose.
+Money is subordinate matters when you work sincerely to get the satisfaction of the work, whatsoever.
 All jobs help contribute to the economy and help support your community.

-Above is just a shortlist of things to be grateful for (Thanksgiving).
+Above is just a shortlist of things to be grateful for.
 There are so many other reasons to be thankful; if you are having trouble thinking of some, start small and build from there.
-As we know, time marches on, so this time of difficulty will be behind us in our rearview mirror at some point—the sooner, the better, of course.
-In the meantime, let’s make the absolute best of it, starting by being grateful for what we have and building on that foundation to tremendous success for the future.
+As and when time passes global scenario of the world will change and the matter will be subsided.